shivramsrivastava/firmament/src/sim/README.md

 ## Contact

-If you would like to contact us, please send an email to firmament@camsas.org, or create an issue on GitHub.
+If you would like to contact us, please create an issue on GitHub.